 With over 700 bicycle crashes per year, San Diego’s crash rate is similar to Orange County but somewhat lower than Los Angeles County.
 Over the past decade, San Diego’s crash numbers have not dropped substantially, underscoring the need for continued investment in infrastructure and education.

 Dedicated bike lanes, protected intersections, improved crosswalks and traffic‑calming measures have all been shown to reduce collision rates.
 Advocacy groups such as the San Diego County Bicycle Coalition are pushing for expanded networks of protected bike lanes and better enforcement of traffic laws.
+For a full list of San Diego bicycle advocacy groups helping injured cyclists, see our resource page.
 Studies also indicate a “safety in numbers” effect: as more people ride bikes and drivers become accustomed to sharing the road, the per‑rider risk of a crash decreases.

-If you or a loved one has been involved in a bicycle accident, the experienced attorneys at the Hulburt Law Firm are here to advocate for your rights.
+If you or a loved one has been injured in a bicycle accident, the experienced San Diego bicycle accident attorneys at Hulburt Law Firm are here to advocate for your rights.
+We handle the insurance claims process, investigate the crash, and fight for the full compensation you deserve—so you can focus on healing.

 The Truth Demands Justice.